ml5885/state_bill_preprocessing/readme.md

 - Section headings (Section 1, Sec.
 2, etc.)
 - Runs of 2+ newlines
+- Subsection markers like (a), (b), (1)
 - Line-level heuristics for documents with minimal structure

-Chunks shorter than 250 characters are merged with neighboring chunks to ensure meaningful units.
+Chunks are constrained to 250-750 characters: short chunks are merged with neighbors, long chunks are split at subsection boundaries.

 ### 3. Metadata Augmentation (`create_final_df.py`)

-Adds two columns to each chunk, which are needed for downstream analysis (e.g. agenda setting):
+Adds two columns to each chunk:

 - `date`: bill creation date (YYYY-MM-DD)
-- `user_type`: state code (e.g., 'ca') or state_party (e.g., 'ca_D') if `--use-party` is set
+- `user_type`: state_party identifier (e.g., 'ca_D', 'ca_R') - always includes party

-Requires the raw bills JSON and optionally the OpenStates people directory for party affiliation.
+Requires the raw bills JSON and the OpenStates people directory for party affiliation.
+Outputs a pickle file with `post_text` column (renamed from `bill_text`).

 ## Files